 I have lived in a grand swath of places in the past 40-something years.
 I was born in Cleveland, OH (affectionately referred to as The Mistake on the Lake in my personal history), but consider Boston, MA to be my home.
 I went to college in Western MA, graduate school in the Nation's Capitol (aaaahhhh....Washington, DC in the Monica Lewinsky years....), then went off to postdoctoral fellowship #1 in Arizona, shortly followed by postdoc #2/faculty position in Houston, TX.
 In 2009, my husband, two daughters and I moved from Houston across the pond to London, England, where we are remaining for the foreseeable future.
 I like to tell people that I experienced worse culture shock moving to Texas then I did in moving to a foreign country.
 We've now been in the UK long enough that it's home.
 Which makes wool-loving me very, very happy (southeast Texas is NOT conducive to wool.
 Ever.)

-In addition to spending as much time as I can elbow deep in fiber and yarn, I am the co-organizer (with the fabulous Allison at Champagne and Qiviut) of the Great London Yarn Crawl, now in its second year.
-You can find out more about this year's edition of the GLYC on our website.
+In addition to spending as much time as I can elbow deep in fiber and yarn, I am the co-organizer (with the fabulous Allison at Champagne and Qiviut) of the Great London Yarn Crawl, now in its sixth year.
+You can find out more about this year's edition of the GLYC on our website, as well as more about our show, Yarnporium, happening 2-3 November 2018.
 We'd love to have you join us!

 The tech editing process is a dialogue between designer and TE, a back-and-forth process that results in a clearly written, easy-to-understand pattern that is largely error free.
 When I TE a pattern, I check the numbers, the grammar and spelling, and the clarity of the pattern.
 I'll double check that your sizing conforms to industry standards (CYC) and that you've listed all needed materials and explained techniques.
 If you're designing a garment or a shawl, I'll make sure your sleeve cap will fit in the armscye, and that your lace charts will work.